jepso/sudu/readme.md

 # SUDU

 SUDU is a library for sudoku solving in either the browser, or node.js (available on npm).
+You can see a browser example at www.jepso.com/sudu/

 ## Puzzle Format